 When is your insurance limited cover?
 How long will limited cover last?
 When will you have full cover?
 Your additional cover is limited cover if you don't provide detailed health information for the Insurer to consider.
-This includes when you: increase your cover using AustralianSuper's Life Events cover (see page 28), or transfer your account from one division to another division within AustralianSuper.
-For example, you transfer your account from AustralianSuper plan to AustralianSuper Select and you get more cover, and you: answered 'yes' to any of the Personal Statement questions we sent you as part of the offer, or elected to transfer to AustralianSuper Select after the offer period.
+This includes when you increase your cover through a Life event application (see page 28).
 Limited cover will apply for at least two years from the date your cover increases.
 Limited cover will only apply to any additional cover you get.
 At the end of the two year limited cover period, you must have been in active employment for 60 consecutive days, ending on the last day of the period, for full cover to start the following day.
 Otherwise limited cover will continue beyond the two-year period until you've been in active employment for 60 consecutive days, and full cover will start the following day.
 You apply for more Income Protection after a salary increase and you're not in active employment for 60 consecutive days, ending on the date your cover increased.
 Your additional cover will be limited cover until you've been in active employment for 60 consecutive days.
 Once you've completed 60 consecutive days of active employment your additional cover will no longer be limited cover and full cover will start on the following day.
 Any additional cover will be subject to the same exclusions and other special conditions that applied to the existing insured cover.
 Your cover is limited cover if on the date your cover starts or restarts, you're getting or entitled to get, income support payments from any source.
 Examples of income support payments are workers' compensation, statutory transport accident payments, the disability support pension and disability insurance payments.
 Limited cover will continue to apply for at least two years from the day that your income support payments stop.
 At the end of the two year limited cover period, you must have been in active employment for 60 consecutive days, ending on the last day of the period, for full cover to start the following day.
 Otherwise limited cover will continue beyond the two-year period until you've been in active employment for 60 consecutive days, and full cover will start the following day.
 Your cover is limited cover if before the date your cover starts or restarts, you've made a claim for (including declined or withdrawn claims), been paid or you're entitled to be paid, a TPD or terminal illness payment from AustralianSuper, another fund or insurance policy.
 Limited cover will apply to your basic cover and any additional cover you get without providing detailed health information for the Insurer to consider and it will be limited cover for the life of your membership.
 Not applicable